pgebal/pgebal.github.io/_posts/articles/2016-11-20-method-function-eta.markdown

 title:  "A short one: A method, a function and an eta-expansion"
 date:   2016-11-20 20:11:00 +0100
 categories: articles
-tags: [scala, functional programming, eta-expansion, beta reduction, eta expansion]
+tags: [scala, functional programming, eta expansion]
 excerpt: How Scala uses eta-expansion to make your life easier.
 ---
 A method: